-Tibet is a region of Tibetan plateau in the north and east of central China, Kashmir on the west of India and to the south of Nepal, India and Bhutan.
+Tibet is a region of the Tibetan plateau in the north and east of central China, Kashmir on the west of India, and to the south of Nepal, India, and Bhutan.
 It is the highest region on earth referred to as the Roof of the World and Third Pole of the Globe.
-Geologically, it is known as the Tibetan Plateau which includes the Himalaya and many of the highest mountain peaks of the world.
-Tibet is homeland to eleven Himalayan mountains over 8,000m i.e. Changtse, Gurla Mandhata, Gyachung Kang, Gyala Peri, Mt.
+Geologically, it is known as the Tibetan Plateau which includes the Himalayas and many of the highest mountain peaks in the world.
+Tibet is the homeland of eleven Himalayan mountains over 8,000m i.e. Changtse, Gurla Mandhata, Gyachung Kang, Gyala Peri, Mt.
 Kailash, Kawagebo, Melungtse, Mt.
 Nyainqentanglha Namcha Barwa, Mt.
-Nyainqentanglha, Shishapangma, Yangra etc. Physically, Tibet can be divided into two parts i.e. Lake Region in the west and north-west and River region which spreads out on three sites of the former on the east, south and west.
-Tibet has numerous high-altitude lakes referred to in Tibetan as Tso.
+Nyainqentanglha, Shishapangma, Yangra, etc. Physically, Tibet can be divided into two parts i.e. Lake Region in the west and northwest and the River region which spreads out over three sites of the former on the east, south, and west.
+Tibet has numerous high-altitude lakes referred to in Tibet as Tso.
 These include Qinghai Lake, Lake Manasarovar, Namtso, Pangong Tso, Yamdrok Lake, Siling Co, Lhamo La-Tso, Lumajangdong Co, Lake Puma Yumco, Lake Paiku, Lake Rakshastal, Dagze Co and Dong Co.
 Qinghai Lake (Koko Nor) is the largest lake in the People's Republic of China.
-Several major rivers have their source in the Tibetan Plateau i.e. Yangtze, Yellow River, Indus River, Mekong, Ganges, Salween and the Yarlung Zangbo River (Brahmaputra River).
+Several major rivers have their source in the Tibetan Plateau i.e. Yangtze, Yellow River, Indus River, Mekong, Ganges, Salween, and Yarlung Zangbo River (Brahmaputra River).
 Yarlung Zangbo River is among the deepest and longest canyons in the world.
 The Indus and Brahmaputra rivers originate from Tso Mapham in the West near Mount Kailash.

-Spiritual traditions, temples and monasteries, lakes and rivers and mighty snow-clad peaks are just a few of the intoxicating wonders to be experienced by adventurous travelers who get the opportunity to visit this land.
+Spiritual traditions, temples and monasteries, lakes and rivers, and mighty snow-clad peaks are just a few of the intoxicating wonders to be experienced by adventurous travelers who get the opportunity to visit this land.
 Buddhism, with a history of some 1,300 years, is shaped into a unique form of "Lamaism".
-Tibetan history, culture and religion are mixed together and infiltrate every aspect of social life.
-Tibetan religious arts have a distinctive style with adoption of Indian and Chinese Buddhist influence, thus forming a pearl of Oriental Buddhist art.
-The various people who live on the Tibetan plateau, such as Tibetans, Monpas, Lhopas and Moslems each have their own unique traditions of marriage, burial, birth and other ceremonies.
+Tibetan history, culture, and religion are mixed together and infiltrate every aspect of social life.
+Tibetan religious arts have a distinctive style with the adoption of Indian and Chinese Buddhist influence, thus forming a pearl of Oriental Buddhist art.
+The various people who live on the Tibetan plateau, such as Tibetans, Monpas, Lhopas, and Moslems each have their own unique traditions of marriage, burial, birth, and other ceremonies.
 Festivals in Tibet are numerous, providing many opportunities for large and exciting celebrations.
-So come and visit the land rich in mountains, monks, mystery and adventure.
+So come and visit the land rich in mountains, monks, mystery, and adventure.